-In addition, students may petition the Council of Directors to allow other courses to count for this one distribution course.
+Students may petition the Council of Directors to allow courses from outside the department to count for one distribution course.
 Students interested in doing so should contact the DGS for more information.

 Statistics Requirement (11 hrs.)

 The graduate curriculum also includes a statistics requirement.
 A total of 11 hours are required.
 Students must earn an A or B in each of the required statistics courses to qualify for doctoral study.
 The following two courses must be completed within the first two years of graduate study: